 - $981 million for property damage

-As you can see, car accidents and the injuries and deaths that they cause have an extremely huge economic impact on Arizona, both at the macro level and at the individual level.
-Unexpected victims can be left with mounting bills and no clear way to pay them.
+As you can see, car accidents and the injuries and deaths that they cause have a huge economic impact on Arizona, both at the macro level and at the individual level.
+Unexpected victims can face mounting bills and no clear way to pay them.

 - Minimum Insurance Requirements in Phoenix